Suffer less. Live more fully.

 Important Note

 This work is educational and non-clinical.
-It draws on lived experience, scientific research, and reflective practice, and is grounded in recovery-oriented, trauma-informed, and whole-person approaches.
+It draws on lived experience, research, and reflective practice, and is grounded in recovery-oriented, trauma-informed, and whole-person approaches.

 Its purpose is to support well-being, personal growth, human flourishing, and the collective good through learning, reflection, and practical tools.
 It honors personal agency and the many biological, psychological, social, spiritual, and environmental conditions that shape human life.